drug-design/course/docs/chapters/adme-case-studies.md

 #### Type A

-Drug withdrawal of Type A: the toxic mechanism has a pharmacological basis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/type-b5719122'><i class='fa fa-play' aria-hidden='true'></i></button>Drug withdrawal of Type A: the toxic mechanism has a pharmacological basis.
 There are two subtypes of type A; one based on the primary pharmacology (type A1) of the drug (i.e. selective activity against the intended target of the drug) and the other based on other secondary pharmacology(s) (type A2) of the drug (non-selective activity against non-intended receptors, enzymes, ion channels etc.).

 ![](https://media.drugdesign.org/course/adme-case-studies/smith2_a.png){: loading=lazy }